Turkey's treatment of dismissed officials reminiscent of Nazis: Luxembourg

 Turkey has also threatened to cancel a deal with the EU to prevent refugees from the Middle East crossing into Europe in return for an acceleration of its EU membership application and visa-free entry for Turks.

-(Reporting by Michelle Martin in Berlin and Tulay Karadeniz in Ankara; Editing by Kevin Liffey)
+Reporting by Michelle Martin and Andreas Rinke in Berlin and Tulay Karadeniz in Ankara,; Writing by Michael Nienaber; Editing by Kevin Liffey